 Head of EMBL Barcelona

-This new site is being established in the Barcelona Biomedical Research Park (PRBB) , one of the largest infrastructures in Southern Europe dedicated to translational research.
-In this highly collaborative, interdisciplinary and international environment, EMBL researchers will benefit from a partnership with the Centre for Genomic Regulation (CRG) and opportunities for collaboration with other pioneering research institutes, both on campus and in the region.
+Located in the Barcelona Biomedical Research Park (PRBB), one of the largest infrastructures in Southern Europe dedicated to biomedical and translational research, EMBL Barcelona benefits from this highly collaborative, interdisciplinary and international environment.
+In particular we have an alliance with the Centre for Genomic Regulation (CRG), and close relationships with the Pompeu Fabra University (UPF) and the Institute for Bioengineering of Catalonia (IBEC).
 Perched on the Barcelona seafront, and within walking distance of the city’s iconic architecture, the site is bathed in the energy of this bustling, creative metropolis.

 Overview on Research at EMBL Barcelona